chriszerr/clz8225.github.io/content/authors/admin/_index.md

   url: "https://wustl.edu/"

 # Short bio (displayed in user profile at end of posts)
-bio: Christopher Zerr is currently applying for data science roles in industry.
-He recently completed his Postdoctoral Research position in Psychological & Brain Sciences at Washington University in St. Louis.
+bio: I am currently a Data Scientist at Mastercard using advanced analytics and machine learning for building predictive models, providing data-driven insights for merchants and acquirers, and detecting financial fraud and other anomalies.
+I received my PhD in Psychological & Brain Sciences from Washington University in St. Louis (WUSTL) in 2021 studying human learning and memory with a particular focus on individual differences.
+I then spent 3 years as a Postdoctoral Researcher at WUSTL studying collective memory with international collaborators before joining Mastercard in October 2024.

 interests:
 - Statistics / Data Visualization